valgidzi/startrly/feedback.md

 Small commits with meaningful commit messages |
 Answered comprehension questions |
 **Code Requirements** |
-Only limited changes to the HTML |
+Only limited changes to the HTML (classes added for selection) |
 Page normalized |
 CSS grid used for layout |
 Flexbox used for layout |